 "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
 Note: Because there are no community mental health centers in our network, we cover partial hospitalization only as a hospital outpatient service.

 Prior Authorization is required for Partial Hospitalization Services.
 In-network providers are responsible to obtain prior authorization.
-SelectHealth Medicare flexible benefits card to be used for qualifying supplemental items and services at participating locations through the OTC and Wellness Your Way benefits

 You pay a \$55 copay per day for a Medicare-covered partial hospitalization program.